wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ## Working with container registries

-We'll now have a look at using images from container registries.
+We'll now have a look at using images from container registries, to deploy a copy of the "order processing" application from Module 13.
+You will build and publish an image, and then use Helm to deploy it to your cluster.

 ### Creating a container registry